 Russell Ord is a surf photographer from Australia.
-He lives out there on the boundary between shootable and deadly, trying to immortalize some of the heaviest waves ever shot.
+He lives out there on the boundary between shootable and deadly, trying to immortalize some of the heaviest waves ever seen.

 Where were you born and where do you live now?